 Regional Criteria (CRT)

-As defined in the NERC Rules of Procedure.
+As defined in the NERC Rules of Procedure (ROP).

 Regional Reliability Standard (RRS)

-As defined in the NERC Rules of Procedure.
+As defined in the NERC ROP.
+For purposes of this document, RRS is interchangeable with Regional Variance (RV) as defined in the ROP.

 Standard Authorization Request (SAR)

-The WECC form titled Standard Authorization Request (SAR) administrated by the WECC Standards Department for the purpose of requesting development, modification, retirement, interpretation, or other disposition of an RRS or CRT.
+The WECC form titled Standard Authorization Request (SAR) administrated by the WECC Standards Department for requesting development, modification, retirement, interpretation, or other disposition of an RRS or CRT.

 Standards Briefing

-Any meeting initiated by WECC for the purpose of creating an open forum for discussion and explanation of an RRS or CRT; generally, but not exclusively, held during the development process of those documents in advance of a ballot window.
+Any meeting initiated by WECC for creating an open forum for discussion and explanation of an RRS or CRT; generally, but not exclusively, held during the development process of those documents in advance of a ballot window.

 Standards Email List (SEL)

-Email list(s) established and maintained by WECC for the purpose of communicating due process activity; generally, but not exclusively, for standards-related activities.
+Email list(s) established and maintained by WECC for communicating due process activity; generally, but not exclusively, for standards-related activities.

 Substantive Changes

-A Substantive Change is one that changes the scope, applicability, required actions, or intent of the document.
+A change that alters the scope, applicability, required actions, or intent of the document.

 WECC Standards Committee (WSC)

-The committee established by the WECC Board of Directors (Board) for the purpose of overseeing the implementation of these Procedures pursuant to its Board-approved charter.
+The committee established by the WECC Board of Directors (Board) for overseeing the implementation of these Procedures pursuant to its Board-approved charter.

 Overview

 This document has two primary sections.
 The first section describes the steps to be taken during development of an RRS or CRT, absent exceptional circumstances.
-The second section augments the first with Supporting Processes to address exceptions such as an expedited process for urgent actions, addressing regulatory directives, and maintenance of certain documents.
+The second section augments the first with Supporting Processes to address exceptions like an expedited process for urgent actions, addressing regulatory directives, and maintenance of certain documents.

 Development Steps